Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 More complex vehicles will require more complex integration.

-If we intend to use Boxer to carry dismounted reconnaissance cavalry troopers, the module should support either internal or external carriage of four or five e-bikes, together with spare wheels, batteries and a charging facility.
+With Boxer used to carry dismounted reconnaissance cavalry troopers, it should be fitted for internal or external carriage of four or five e-bikes, with spare wheels, batteries and a charging facility.

 Logistics and Support